dventuri83/dventuri83.github.io/_news/announcement_1.md

 related_posts: false
 ---

-:clap: My paper with Danilo Francati on "Non-malleable Fuzzy Extractors" has been accepted at [ACNS 2024](https://wp.nyu.edu/acns2024/). :clap:
+My paper with Danilo Francati on *"Non-malleable Fuzzy Extractors"* has been accepted at [ACNS 2024](https://wp.nyu.edu/acns2024/) :clap: